Ubiquity: a paranoid manifesto

 Ubiquity is a peer reviewed journal for creative and transdisciplinary practitioners interested in technologies, practices and behaviours that have the potential to radically transform human perspectives on the world.
 The title refers explicitly to the advent of ubiquitous computing that has been hastened through the consumption of networked digital devices.
 The journal anticipates the consequences for design and research in a culture where everyone and everything is connected, and will offer a context for visual artists, designers, scientists and writers to consider how ubiquity is transforming our relationship with the world.

 In embracing these aspirations Ubiquity recognizes the transgressions and trauma that are implicit in the inevitable cultural shifts that will follow.
 As well as providing opportunities for enriching human experience these technologies and entangled practices bring with them neurosis and paranoia.
-The journal aims to create new dialogues between disciplines that utilize these technologies and to consider these activities within a social/cultural context.
-Ubiquity will not only focus on creative disciplines but will provoke a critical engagement with science, computing and socio/economic studies, emphasizing the impact that design and technology has on everyone’s lives.

 Ubiquity focuses on contemporary practices that engage with these technologies and behaviours within the creative arts (design, architecture and art) but more importantly explores the impact these technologies are having on synergies between disciplines and the broader cultural context.
 We envisage the journal as an instrument that seeks to establish critical and creative frameworks and methodologies that effectively articulate and nurture innovation in this field.